Zues obtains the hundred-handers' assistance

 She's good to athletes when they come together to play the Games, because for whomever this goddess favours, granting him aid, he, by his force and strength being victor, easily and happily wins the beautiful prize and gives delight to his parents.
 Hekate is also good to the charioteer she chooses.

 For sailors on the rowdy sea who call on Hekate and Poseidon, easily does she, a glorious goddess, grant them a large catch, or take one away that seemed likely, should she wish to.
-She, with Hermes, in the stables works to
+She, with Hermes, in the stables works to increase the stock: herds of cattle, flocks of goats and sheep, should she will it, grow from just a few to many, or fall from many to only a few.

 So, in spite of her being the only child of her mother Asteria, honor and power are granted to her among all the gods.
 Zeus made her a nurse of the young, who having her aid, are able to make it through their most dangerous first night of life and see the light of Dawn.
 So from the first, she was nurse of the young, and these were her honors.